 Each party will be a different customized image chosen by Luisa, lasts 2 hours with instruction, all supplies included, and you take home your new art piece.
-Enjoy a cup of coffee, tea or water provided by Town and Country Parks and Recreation Department.
-You are welcome to bring your own snack!
+You are welcome to bring your own bottled water.

 The cost is $35 per participant per class.
 REGISTER HERE